 MRI stands for "Magnetic Resonance Imaging".
 AN MRI uses a large magnet to take pictures of the brain.
 These pictures can tell us about the structure, functions, and chemicals within the brain.

 The MRI is very safe.
 It does NOT use radiation like an x-ray machine.
 We don't give you special medications or dyes like you might get for an MRI in a hospital.

 However, since the "M" in MRI stands for "magnetic", children with non-removable metals such as braces or implanted medical devices cannot have an MRI with the PediMIND team.

 Before your real MRI, you will go into our practice MRI, which looks and sounds exactly like the real MRI—but without the magnet.
 In the practice MRI, you will play a game that helps you practice lying still.

 During your real MRI, part of the time you will play computer games while we take pictures.
 The other part of the time you will lie still looking at words.
 Just like with a camera, moving bodies make blurry pictures, so you need to lie very still during your MRI to make great pictures to take home!

 Non-suicidal self-injury is defined as deliberate, self-inflicted injury without suicidal intent.
 Common examples of NSSI include cutting, scratching, and burning.

 NSSI is not the same thing as suicide.
 When a person self-injures with at least some intent to die as a result of the injury, we define this as a suicide attempt.

 YES!
-We are currently recruiting two groups that do not require a history of NSSI:
+We are currently recruiting two groups that do not require a history of NSSI or suicide: